 In order to determine the biological significance of the “core” proteins in our full PPI network, it is necessary to utilize network analysis.
 One measure of determining the significance of the “core” nodes in an undirected network is called the rich-club coefficient.
 This measure is described by the equation, ϕk=2E>kN>kN>k-1

 where ϕ(k) describes the value of the rich-club coefficient at the specified value of k, N>k is the number of nodes with degree greater than k, and E>k is the total number of edges of the nodes in the set N>k.
-Mathematically, this coefficient becomes identical to the more commonly used clustering coefficient if it is only applied on the subset of nodes with degree greater than k.
-However, there is an important failing of this measure since it is impossible to determine its significance without any comparison.
-An alternative rich-club coefficient has been developed, and utilizes the old version but also calculates it for “maximally random” networks, thus normalizing its value against all other networks with the same degree distribution.
+Mathematically, this coefficient becomes identical to the more commonly used clustering coefficient if it is only applied on the subset of nodes with degree greater than k(Colizza et al.).
+However, there is an important failing of this measure since it is impossible to determine its significance without any comparison to some other network (Jiang and Zhou, 2008).
+An alternative rich-club coefficient has been developed, and utilizes the old version but also calculates it for “maximally random” networks, thus normalizing its value against all other networks with the same degree distribution (McAuley et al., 2007).
 This measure is described by the equation, ρk=ϕkϕrank

 where ϕk is described in Eq.
 1, and ϕrank is calculated using Eq.
 1 but over 100 random networks generated from the original network utilizing an edge-switching algorithm.
 This edge-switching algorithm preserves the same degree structure of the network while producing a random network, and is the standard for quickly generating random graphs with similar qualities to the original graph.
 Finally, ϕrank is found by taking the mean of the values of ϕk for all 100 random networks.
-This allows calculation of the normalized rich-club coefficient ρ(k).
+This allows calculation of the normalized rich-club coefficient ρ(k)(McAuley et al., 2007).

 The next step in our analysis is to analyze the value of the rich-club coefficient function and to assess its value biologically.
 In most of the literature, a value of ρ(k) that is greater than 1 is thought to provide significant evidence for the existence of a “rich-club core” at that degree level.
-However, some doubts remain about the validity of this measure.
-In order to appease these doubts, we will use a bootstrap method of resampling against multiple sets of randomly generated graphs in order to assess its significance.
+However, some doubts remain about the validity of this measure (Jiang and Zhou, 2008).
+In order to appease these doubts, we will use a bootstrap method of resampling against multiple sets of randomly generated graphs in order to assess its significance(Jiang and Zhou, 2008; Wuchty et al., 2009).
 Similarly, the value of the rich-club coefficient is generally considered to be monotonic as the values of k increase, and we will look at this graph, as it will help us understand any biological significance to this measure.
 Finally, by analyzing this graph of the values of the rich-club coefficient, we will be able to determine if there is a rich-club core in the PPI network.

 Identification of Structurally Dominant Nodes

 Our next goal is to identify the most structurally dominant nodes in the PPI network.
-After thoroughly reviewing the literature, we have found that there is no single method for identifying structurally dominant nodes in a network.
-Although some single measures describing the network (ie degree, PageRank, clustering coefficient) have been proposed, they all seem to fall short in various ways (cite here?).
+After thoroughly reviewing the literature, we have found that there is no single method for identifying structurally dominant nodes in a network(Pei Wang et al., 2014).
+Although some single measures describing the network (ie degree, PageRank, clustering coefficient) have been proposed, they all seem to fall short in various ways.
 Because of this shortfall, we will utilize two different measures in order to serve as both computational validation as well as a second check on our analyses.
-These two measures are the First Principal Component score and core/periphery analysis.
+These two measures are the First Principal Component score and core/periphery analysis scoring.

 FPC Scoring